about – work

 work

 A theoretical physicist by training, Roland spent a decade each at AT&T and at Shell in various senior executive functions, including Group head for Sustainable Development and Vice President Global LNG.
+Subsequently Roland has become an author, lecturer at various universities and an advisor.
 He has a long running interest in complexity theory and its impacts.

 Roland is a Dutch national; his travels have made him fluent in five languages.